huagailuowen/MxCompiler/src/main/java/Optim/Advance.md

 5. f will it be better if we prior the s0-s11 ?
 6. f coalition of registers
-7. load and store optimization the global variable is not always the best choice, we can use the register to store the value, and only store it when it is necessary without the call, only use store to replace
+7. load and store optimization
+8. f the global variable is not always the best choice, we can use the register to store the value, and only store it when it is necessary without the call, only use store to replace
-8. close the loop's 2 j in small program
+9. close the loop's 2 j in small program
+10. bne and beq use to make faster not use beqz(IRBuilder)